senriques/Blockchain-4010-Fall-2018/Assignments/A-02/Mining.md

 Our starting code is in this directory.
 Specifically we will want to compile the main program.
 It is in ./main.
 Cd to that directory.
-You shoud end up in:
+You shooed end up in:
 `~/go/src/github.com/Univ-Wyo-Education/Blockchain-4010-Fall-2018/Assignments/A-02`